jaredblack/trivia-wizard/README.md

 - Submit answer
 - Double (return how many remaining doubles).
 Only successful if timer has not been started for the current question

+### Reconnection
+- Need to allow for a quick and easy way to reconnect if the socket connection is lost
+- Only allow for one host at a time - if there's an open host socket then we should not allow another host to join

 ## Resources
 - [WebSockets tutorial](https://websockets.readthedocs.io/en/stable/intro/tutorial3.html)